US company says its moon landing attempt is in jeopardy because of an engine problem

 Cargo fares for Peregrine ranged from a few hundred dollars to $1.2 million per kilogram (2.2 pounds), not nearly enough for Astrobotic to break even.
 But for this first flight, that's not the point, according to Thornton.

-“A lot of people’s dreams and hopes are riding on this,” he said.
+“A lot of people’s dreams and hopes are riding on this,” Thornton said days before the flight.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.